GONZOsint/gvision/README.md

 ![alt gvision_1](https://imgur.com/3bDgE9x.png)

-GVision is a reverse image search app designedthat use Google Cloud Vision API to detect landmarks and web entities from images, helping you gather valuable information quickly and easily.
+GVision is a reverse image search app that use Google Cloud Vision API to detect landmarks and web entities from images, helping you gather valuable information quickly and easily.

 https://user-images.githubusercontent.com/37483725/228700363-cc0d8131-4134-4f37-918e-1a342dd22b83.mp4